What to expect

 Which service should I come to?

-We normally have two services on Sunday mornings, the first at 9:30 am and the second follows at 11:15 am.
-Both services attract a diverse range of people but children and young people are particularly catered for at the 9:30 service.
+We normally have two services on Sundays, in the morning at 10:30 am and in the afternoon at 4:00 pm.
+Both services attract a diverse range of people but children and young people are particularly catered for at the 10:30 service.

 When should I arrive?